ahmedrezik/Instabug-Movies-Task/README.md

 ### Testing

-The project includes 2 testing Target , one for Unit Tests and one for UI Test .
-Code COvergae =  83.9%
+The project includes 2 testing Targets , one for Unit Tests and one for UI Test .
+Code Covergae =  83.9%

 ### Design
-This project was designed through an MVC Design
+This project was designed using the MVC Pattern